 Ancestors in the Attic

 Jeff Douglas hosts this irreverent, fast-paced series that takes Canadians on road trips and worldwide searches to track down their ancestors.
 Check WorldCat and your local library to find the show on DVD.

 Finding Your Roots with Henry Louis Gates, Jr.

 In each episode of this series, historian Henry Louis Gates, Jr., explores the roots of two or three well-known Americans.
 History lessons are mixed in to show the context of ancestors’ lives.
 Guests also sometimes get DNA surprises.
-A new season begins in October 2019!
+A new season begins in January 2020 on PBS!

 This PBS series, hosted by a trio of genealogy experts, features an “Antiques Roadshow”-style setup.
 Experts answers family history questions of everyday Americans in quick segments, with polished visuals of old records, photos and family trees.
 Watch by subscription on the PBS website or purchase episodes on YouTube.